Medicine at University of Norwich Medical School & Interview Questions 2023

 Studying Medicine at Norwich Medical School (East Anglia Medical School) means that you will join an exceptional group of medical students studying in a thriving student-centred learning environment where students and staff share a passion for making a positive difference to peoples’ lives.
 Our course focuses on relating your learning to real life, using scenarios and clinical problems from patients, with an emphasis on developing your practical experience as well as your theoretical knowledge from the start.

-Course Structure at University of Norwich Medicine
+Course Structure at UEA A100 Medicine

 At UEA Medical School the course is as follows: